terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_nat_rule.html.markdown

 public IP address, you create a source NAT (SNAT) rule.
 To change the destination IP address from a public to a private IP address, you create a destination NAT (DNAT) rule.

--> When you configure a SNAT or a DNAT rule on an Edge Gateway in the VMware Cloud Director environment, you always configure the rule from the perspective of your organization VDC.
+-> When you configure a SNAT or a DNAT rule on an Edge Gateway in the Viettel IDC Cloud environment, you always configure the rule from the perspective of your organization VDC.

 ## Example Usage 1 (SNAT rule translates to primary Edge Gateway IP for traffic going from 11.11.11.0/24 to 8.8.8.8)